The independent review process

 Cost of making a request

 The cost of lodging a request for review is $100 for complainants, $500 for complainants from not for profit organisations, $1000 for advertisers who pay the advertising levy and $2000 for advertisers who do not pay the levy.
+All prices include GST.
 This payment must accompany a request for review and is not refundable if the Independent Reviewer decides that the request does not meet the grounds for review.

 The payment is refundable if the Independent Reviewer accepts the request and the Community Panel changes its original determination.